glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

 should look like (if the implementation even uses them).

-That said, most of the handlers built into Passlib are based around the :class:`GenericHandler` class, and it's associated mixin classes.
+That said, most of the handlers built into Passlib are based around the :class:`GenericHandler` class, and its associated mixin classes.
 While deriving from this class is not required, doing so will greatly reduce the amount of additional code that is needed for all but the most convoluted password hash schemes.